 Leave records for official court reporters shall be maintained in the same manner as those maintained for deputy clerks employed in the Clerk's Office.
-All requests for annual and planned sick leave shall be submitted in advance through the HRMIS Leave Tracking program and must be approved by the reporter's direct supervisor.
+All requests for annual and planned sick leave shall be submitted in advance and must be approved by the reporter's direct supervisor.
 All annual leave and planned sick leave (e.g., appointments, treatments, etc.) must be requested far enough in advance to permit the scheduling of an alternate reporter.
 The clerk of court is responsible for maintaining leave records of court reporters under the Leave Act.